 The true strength of the trial advocacy program comes from its adjunct faculty, who as practicing attorneys provide students with the most current and effective strategies in courtroom litigation.
 The adjunct faculty includes many alumni of Chicago-Kent and, more specifically, the law school's successful and noteworthy mock trial teams.

 Use our online form to request information and updates regarding admission to the LL.M.
-Program in Legal Innovation and Technology.
+Program in Trial Advocacy for International Students.